 For adults only (it is blissfully peaceful and relaxing), Finca Son Jorbo is just outside the Mallorcan town of Porreres (which has a good supermarket, a couple of wineries, and several restaurants, cafes and bars).
 We were staying for one night only: a chance to recover from having one lot of visitors at home before the next ones arrived.
 The moment we pulled up outside the house, Annie and Martin were at the car to welcome us and make us feel instantly at home.

-Finca Son Jorbo has accommodation in five stylish apartments, each with its own private terrace.
+Finca Son Jorbo has self-catering accommodation in five stylish apartments, each with its own private terrace.
 The main part of the house has a comfortable lounge, dining room (where breakfast is served in cooler weather), and a library – where guests can borrow any of the numerous books (different languages available) or use the Internet-connected computer.
 This room is also home to the self-service honesty bar and supply of Mallorcan ice creams.

 Outdoors you’ll find an attractive breakfast terrace, shaded garden area (with some seating), swimming pool and terrace with loungers, BBQ for guests’ use, and a covered chill-out area.